radar/ryanbigg.com/_posts/2020-02-03-rom-and-dry-showcase-part-3.markdown

 end
 ```

 In this test, we define our own `subject` block, which will override RSpec's default.
-We inject the `user_repo` dependency into the transaction object by passing a `user_repo` key in the `new` method.
+We inject the `user_repo` dependency into the operation object by passing a `user_repo` key in the `new` method.
 This works because `dry-auto_inject` re-defines `initialize` for classes when we use this syntax:

 ```ruby
 include Import[